 Dr. Keri Johns is an Associate Psychologist with Cognitive Behavior Therapy Associates of Denver.
 Dr. Johns specializes in evidence-based psychotherapies for mood and anxiety disorders.
 She works with clients experiencing depression, bipolar disorder, generalized anxiety disorder, panic disorder, and post-traumatic stress disorder.
 She has expert training and experience helping individuals overcome insomnia with Cognitive-behavioral therapy for insomnia (CBT-I).
 Dr. Johns also specializes in health anxiety, helping clients to live a full and meaningful life with chronic illness and chronic pain.
 She enjoys working with athletes in the area of sports psychology.
-Dr. Johns has expertise in Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), Dialectical Behavioral Therapy (DBT), Motivational Interviewing (MI), Mindfulness-Based Stress Reduction (MBSR), and Cognitive Processing Therapy (CPT) for Post-Traumatic Stress Disorder.
-Dr. Johns works with clients to create individualized interventions to meet their needs and style.
+Dr. Johns has expertise in Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), Dialectical Behavioral Therapy (DBT), Motivational Interviewing (MI), Mindfulness-Based Stress Reduction (MBSR), and Cognitive Processing Therapy (CPT) for Post-Traumatic Stress Disorder (PTSD).
+Dr. Johns works collaboratively with clients to create individualized interventions to meet their needs and style.
 She helps clients learn tools and skills to help them to move beyond their problems and into healthy and meaningful lives.
 She has a warm and engaging approach, and believes in helping clients work toward acceptance and self-compassion.
 Dr. Johns enjoys working with adult and adolescent clients.

-Dr. Johns is a member of the Colorado Psychological Association, American Psychological Association (APA), Association for Behavioral and Cognitive Therapies (ABCT), Society for Health Psychology (Division 38), and Association for Contextual Behavioral Science.
+Dr. Johns is a member of the Colorado Psychological Association, American Psychological Association (APA), Association for Behavioral and Cognitive Therapies (ABCT), Society for Health Psychology, and Association for Contextual Behavioral Science.
 She has served as an Adjunct Instructor at the University of Colorado Denver and Community College of Aurora.
 In her free time, she enjoys spending time with family and friends, hiking, skiing, playing volleyball, and enjoying nature.

 Selected publications and presentations: